Trump threatens tariffs on foreign films: Who could be hit?

 In January this year, wildfires ravaged Los Angeles, the home of Hollywood.
 Several filming locations for television and movie productions in southern California were damaged or destroyed.
 Many actors also lost their homes to the fire.

-Many in the US film and television industry have rallied to bring production back to Hollywood, urging California legislators and the state’s Governor Gavin Newsom to enact measures such as raising tax incentives to bring this to effect.
+Many in the US film and television industry have rallied to bring production back to Hollywood, urging California legislators and Governor Newsom to enact measures such as raising tax incentives to bring this to effect.
 The argument is that Hollywood is full of middle-class workers, gig workers and local businesses hit by a decline in production.

 “If we don’t stop the bleeding, then Los Angeles is at risk of becoming Detroit,” said filmmaker Sarah Adina Smith, an organiser of the “Stay in LA” campaign that calls for productions to remain in the city, Reuters reported in April.